Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Random"

-Re-exports all named exports from the "effect/Random" module as "Random".
+Re-exports all named exports from the "effect/Random" module as `Random`.

 **Signature**